 If you Google “Mother's Day,” a list of every possible gift imaginable for a mom on Mother's Day appears.
-While there’s a role for this consumerism, it’s what comes in addition to that, underneath all the ornaments that makes the day so special for moms.
-After all, Mother’s Day was originated as a day to celebrate hard working mothers.
-All the nice presents are great but there should also come a celebration of the day as it was intended - to honor mothers with love and extra time and respect for all their hard work.
+While there’s a role for this consumerism, it’s what comes in addition to that, underneath all the ornaments that make the day special for moms.
+After all, Mother’s Day was originated as a day to celebrate hard-working mothers.
+All the nice presents are great but there should also come a celebration of the day as it was intended, to honor mothers with love and extra time and respect for all their hard work.

 Let’s acknowledge the intangible halves of the equations, the actions that don’t involve buying items but are personal expressions that recognize the value of mom in a personal, unique, and truly individual way.

 Here are 10 ways kids can show mom a very special Mother’s Day.